RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Results

 \subsection{Vanilla computation}

 Our first example utilises the infamous \texttt{union.dta} dataset; a subsample of the National Longitudinal Survey of Young Women \citep{BLS1988}.
-Women were surveyed in each of the 21 years 1968–1988, except for the six years 1974, 1976, 1979, 1981, 1984, and 1986).
-This canonical dataset is also well examined as an exemplary dataset in other work which considers model uncertainty and provides multiversal tools \citep{young2017model}.
-It is also a teaching resource -- used in undergraduate and graduate econometrics classes around the world -- to illustrate the estimation of treatment effects in observational data.
-Textbooks which utilise it include \cite{cameron2010microeconometrics} and \cite{acock2008gentle}, as just two examples.
-Through OLS regression, students and researchers estimate $\hat{\beta}$, which is interpreted as the average percentage difference in wages attributable to union membership, holding other factors constant.
-Importantly, this dataset is entirely anonymised and publicly available.
+This dataset is anonymised and publicly available.
 It contains information on things like wage (which, when logarithmically transformed, represents the dependent variable, often written as `$y_i$'), union membership (and the associated estimand of interest, `$\hat{\beta}_1$' in the canonical reduced form linear regression), and a multitude of often arbitrarily specified controls.
-Results are visualised in Figure \ref{fig1}; a simple OLS regression on the full sample yields an estimand of interest of 10.18; lower than `conventional estimates', which are nearer to a 15\% premium (Hirsch 2004). \cite{young2017model} estimates the (unweighted) median effect across the multiverse as 14.00; the median of our unweighted estimates across all samples with no bootstraps is 13.5, across all samples and bootstraps as 13.6, with a BIC-weighted estimate of 9.8 (as per the recommendation of \citealp{slez2019difference}).
+Results are visualised in Figure \ref{fig1}; a simple OLS regression on the full sample yields an estimand of interest of 10.18; lower than `conventional estimates', which are nearer to a 15\% premium (Hirsch 2004). \cite{young2017model} estimates the (unweighted) median effect across the multiverse as 14.00; the median of our unweighted estimates across all samples with no bootstraps is 13.5, across all samples and bootstraps as 13.5, with a BIC-weighted estimate of 9.8 (as per the recommendation of \citealp{slez2019difference}).
 We are agnostic as to which number is most statistically valid, simply providing the tools by which a researcher can consider the range of plausible results.